-Les and Chris Yates have been cross-breeding Galloway and Black Angus cattle at Lemieux Creek Ranch for 20 years and now background and grass finish calves from that herd as well as two neighbouring ranchers.
+Les and Chris Yates cross bred Galloway and Black Angus cattle at Lemieux Creek Ranch for 20 years and now background and grass finish calves from that herd as well as two neighbouring ranchers.
 The ranch is located in the beautiful Bulkley Valley in north-west British Columbia, near the Town of Telkwa, approximately half way between Prince George and Prince Rupert.
 Our goal is to raise healthy food from healthy animals.

-We manage our land to be sure the grass is plentiful and nutritious so that from May to November our cattle will thrive on the rolling tame pastures and allow us to make high quality hay and silage to feed the herd for the winter.
-The cows graze stress-free on lush grass and drink clean water pumped from mountain streams.
+We manage our land to be sure the grass is plentiful and nutritious so that from May to November our calves will thrive on the rolling tame pastures and allow us to make high quality hay and silage to feed the herd for the winter.
+The calves graze stress-free on lush grass and drink clean water pumped from Lemieux Creek.

-Black Angus influenced with Galloway genetics have an extraordinary ability to finish on grass, combined with the maternal and growth characteristics of the Angus, allow us to produce a high quality grass-finished product in 17 to 22 months.
+Black Angus influenced with Galloway genetics have an extraordinary ability to finish on grass, combined with the growth characteristics of the Angus, allow us to produce a high quality grass-finished product in 17 to 22 months.

-Our cattle graze open pastures in communal groups, as cattle naturally do.
+Our calves graze open pastures in communal groups, as cattle naturally do.
 They are moved from one pasture to another in the least stressful way possible, and are never fed in crowded, small pens.

-In the winter the animals are fed outside with adequate wind breaks, water and bedding.
-Calves are generally fed separately from cows during the winter to ensure that the young ones get enough to eat to grow well.
-Both are given forage of suitable quality for their good health and growth.
+In the winter the calves are fed outside with adequate wind breaks, water and bedding.
+They are given high quality forage for good health and growth.